aclaf/flagrant/docs/explanation/behavior.md

 **Inner option constraints:**

-Inner options (all except the last) must satisfy one of these conditions:
+Inner options (all except the last) must meet one of these conditions:

 - Be a flag (is_flag=True) - Set to True
 - Have zero arity (0, 0) - Set to True